THE CLUB GAINS INDEPENDENCE AND GROWS UP

 After 23 years, the “soccer section” at last broke away from the umbrella of the Balmain Police.
 Changes in the BPCYC federation policies in the early 1990s had impacted the control of the club’s financial assets, and in the eyes of the club, there was no guarantee it could get access to its own funds.

 “Although fully autonomous, we have channelled all funds that we have collected back through the Youth Club and obtained approval and subsequent payment of bills from the Youth Club,” President Bill Luck wrote to members in 1993.
 “Over the past couple of seasons, changes in the Youth Club’s Federation’s Policy has resulted in a much tighter control of available funds to the point where we are no longer guaranteed that the money paid in by the Soccer Section will be readily available to meet the demands of what has become a large organisation (28 teams) in its own right”.

 Bills were being paid up to two months late.
 The executive found themselves as the “mercy” of the Youth Club for as simple a purchase as a replacement of a ball.
 The situation was untenable – and even the Youth Club acknowledged it, supporting the soccer section’s branching out.

 So, under the ever-capable stewardship of Treasurer Alan Kennedy, 1994 was our “independence year”.
 The club broke away and became the Balmain & District Junior Soccer Club.

-By 1999, the club had too many senior adult teams for that name to fly any more.
+By 1999, the club had too many senior teams for that name to pass muster.
 The junior was dropped, and we became the Balmain & District Soccer Club under Club President Fred Tagoe.